Hydraulic cylinder

-A hydraulic cylinder (also called a linear hydraulic motor) is a mechanical actuator that is used to give a unidirectional force through a unidirectional stroke.
+A hydraulic cylinder (also called a linear hydraulic motor, hydraulic actuator, or hydraulic ram) is a mechanical actuator that is used to convert fluid pressure into linear force and motion.
 It has many applications, notably in construction equipment (engineering vehicles), manufacturing machinery, elevators, and civil engineering.

 A hydraulic cylinder is a hydraulic actuator that provides linear motion when hydraulic energy is converted into mechanical movement.
 It can be likened to a muscle in that, when the hydraulic system of a machine is activated, the cylinder is responsible for providing the motion.

 Operation

-Hydraulic cylinders get their power from pressurized hydraulic fluid, which is incompressible.
+Hydraulic cylinders are powered from pressurized hydraulic fluid, which is incompressible.
 Typically oil is used as hydraulic fluid.
 The hydraulic cylinder consists of a cylinder barrel, in which a piston connected to a piston rod moves back and forth.
 The barrel is closed on one end by the cylinder bottom (also called the cap) and the other end by the cylinder head (also called the gland) where the piston rod comes out of the cylinder.
 The piston has sliding rings and seals.
 The piston divides the inside of the cylinder into two chambers, the bottom chamber (cap end) and the piston rod side chamber (rod end/head-end).

-Flanges, trunnions, clevises, and lugs are common cylinder mounting options.
+Flanges, trunnions, clevises, and lugs are common cylinder mounting end options.
 The piston rod also has mounting attachments to connect the cylinder to the object or machine component that it is pushing or pulling.

 A hydraulic cylinder is the actuator or "motor" side of this system.
-The "generator" side of the hydraulic system is the hydraulic pump which delivers a fixed or regulated flow of oil to the hydraulic cylinder, to move the piston.
-There are three types of pump widely used: hydraulic hand pump, hydraulic air pump, and hydraulic electric pump.
+The "generator" side of the hydraulic system is the hydraulic pump which pressurizes and delivers a fixed or regulated flow of oil to the hydraulic cylinder, to move the piston.
+Typically, hydraulic pumps generate power by various energy sources: hand, air, and electric motor, or engine.
 The piston pushes the oil in the other chamber back to the reservoir.
-If we assume that the oil enters from the cap end, during extension stroke, and the oil pressure in the rod end/head end is approximately zero, the force F on the piston rod equals the pressure P in the cylinder times the piston area A:
+If we assume oil enters the cap end during an extension stroke, zero friction, and the oil pressure in the rod end/head end is approximately zero, force F on the piston rod equals the pressure P in the cylinder times the piston area A: